Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Simulation Study

 \subsection{Conditional Kendall's Tau}

 In this section, we study the conditional versions of the block and diagonal estimators.
 Since the estimators make use of kernel regression, a larger sample size is needed for obtaining stable results.
 We therefore consider only a one-dimensional covariate $Z$, so that we do not need to increase the sample size even further and can run a sufficient number of replications.
-Kernel estimation is carried out with the Epanechnikov kernel and the estimation procedures are now available in the function \texttt{CKTmatrix.kernel} of the \texttt{R} package \texttt{CondCopulas}~\cite{CondCopulas}.
+Kernel estimation is carried out with the Epanechnikov kernel~\cite{tsybakov2003introduction} and the estimation procedures are now available in the function \texttt{CKTmatrix.kernel} of the \texttt{R} package \texttt{CondCopulas}~\cite{CondCopulas}.

 In each of the experiments, we let the covariate $Z$ be uniformly distributed on the interval $[0,1]$.
 We will estimate conditional Kendall's taus for points $z$ ranging from 0 to 1 in steps of 0.1.
-We generate data with the Gaussian distribution, as the Student's t distribution yields similar results.
+We generate data with the Gaussian distribution, as other distribution yield similar results.
 All variables will have a mean of $Z$ and variance of $1+Z^2$.
 The Kendall's tau matrix is again block-structured corresponding to two groups of equal size.
 Similarly to the unconditional case, we only focus on the estimates of the single off-diagonal block.
 We set all Kendall's taus within the diagonal blocks to a constant value of $0.3$, which is independent of $Z$.
 Finally, we let the Kendall's taus within the off-diagonal block depend on the covariate $Z$.

-In Section \ref{subsubsec:condsamplesize} and Section \ref{subsubsec:condblocksize}, we examine the accuracy and computational efficiency of the estimates under varying sample size and block dimensions.
+In Section \ref{subsubsec:condsamplesize}, we examine the accuracy and computational efficiency of the estimates under varying sample size.
+A similar analysis for the effect of the block size is done in Appendix \ref{subsubsec:condblocksize}.
 To this end, we set Kendall's tau in the off-diagonal blocks to $0.1\,Z$.
 As $Z$ is distributed on $[0,1]$, the conditional Kendall's taus range from $0$ to $0.1$.
 As such, the underlying variables are again partially exchangeable conditionally to $Z=z$ for any $z \in [0,1]$.
 It follows that the biases of the pairwise estimates in the off-diagonal block are all equal and thus that averaging over them does not change the total bias.
 Since therefore all estimators have equal biases, we focus on the sample variances instead of the MSEs for a comparison of accuracies.

 Then, in Section \ref{subsubsec:bandwidthselection} we study optimal bandwidths where we vary the way in which the off-diagonal block Kendall's taus depend on $Z$.
 We consider a model in which we let the off-diagonal block conditional Kendall's taus be given by